Trade directory · New Haven metro · Connecticut

 Licensing Requirements

-Connecticut requires Home Improvement Contractor license for roofing work over $200.
-Must pass written exam, provide financial statement, maintain $20,000 surety bond.
-License renewed annually.
-Additional EPA RRP certification required for pre-1978 homes.
+Connecticut requires Home Improvement Contractor License for roofing work over $200.
+Must pass written exam, provide financial statements, maintain $20,000 surety bond.
+License renewal required every 2 years with continuing education.
+Additional municipal licenses may be required in New Haven.

 §2